Kansas lawmakers react to impeachment inquiry against President Trump

 It reads: “The left doesn’t want Donald Trump to be president.
 That is their sole focus.
 I want to work on free trade, better health care and child nutrition improvements.
 That’s what will help people in Kansas.
 The rest of this is political theater.”

-And U.S. Senator Roger Marshall does not believe there will be bipartisan support for the impeachment inquiry to go the distance.
+Rep. Roger Marshall, R-Kansas, does not believe there will be bipartisan support for the impeachment inquiry to go the distance.

 “Absolutely not,” he said.
 “I have not heard one Republican on the House that thinks there’s any type of ground for impeachment here.
 We want to focus on solving problems for Americans.”

-Congresswoman Sharice Davids says she supports a “first step” toward impeaching Trump.
+Rep. Sharice Davids, R-Kansas, says she supports a “first step” toward impeaching Trump.